allegro/allegro.tech/_posts/2014-09-17-cassandra-modeling-kata.md

 ## What is Apache Cassandra?

 Apache Cassandra is an open source, distributed, high performance, cloud-friendly NoSQL database offering high availability with its masterless and no single-point-of-failure architecture.
-If you are new to Apache Cassandra and NoSQL, I highly recommend reading this great introductions:
+If you are new to Apache Cassandra and NoSQL, I highly recommend reading these great introductions:

 * [What is Apache Cassandra](http://planetcassandra.org/what-is-apache-cassandra/)
 * [NoSQL Databases Defined and Explained](http://planetcassandra.org/what-is-nosql/)